Semantic.UiCalendar

 Summary

-Set the value of a property to the current value minus some amount.`
+Set the value of a property to the current value minus some amount.`javascript

 player.decrementProperty('lives');